AdrnSchz/Limited-Slip-Differential-Controller-for-STM32F429I/README.md

 # Limited-Slip-Differential-Controller-for-STM32F429I
 #### C, Atollic Studio, DMA, LCD

+For further explanations on the decissions made, refer to the different reports (P1, P2 and P3)

 ## Main Features
 Implemented a system to measure the rotational speed of each wheel and adjust torque distribution using analog signals.
 Integrated Direct Memory Access (DMA) controllers to enhance system performance by transferring data between I/O and memory modules.